danielmaques/epub_reader_highlight/README.md

 - **Chapter List:** Easily navigate between the book's chapters, viewing the title and number of each one.
 - **Highlight Management:** Access an organized list of all added highlights, with the option to filter by color or chapter.
 - **Customizable Interface:** Adapt the reader's appearance to your preferences, with options to adjust font size, line spacing, and reading mode.
+- **Last Paragraph Access:** Access the last paragraph read in the book and manage the text selected for highlights, allowing developers to save and manage the reading progress and selected text as desired.

 ## Screenshots